Getting Started

 .sentrix/config.toml- Repository-level configuration with your API URL and platform mappings.
 This file is committed to source control. - Creates user-scoped files in your local Sentrix directory - This includes

 config.toml,config.lock,secrets.enc.json, andsecrets.key.
-These files are local to your machine and should never be committed. - Installs the remaining managed Claude Code command to
+These files are local to your machine and should never be committed. - Updates

 User Data Directory#